juju/docs/src/en/charms-working-with-units.md

 ## The juju run command

-The `juju run` command can be used by devops or scripts to inspect or do work on services, units, or machines.
-Commands for services or units are executed in a hook context.
+The `juju run` command can be used by devops or scripts to inspect or do work on applications, units, or machines.
+Commands for applications or units are executed in a hook context.
 Charm authors can use the run command to develop and debug scripts that run in hooks.

 For example, to run uname on every instance: